pelgraine/Meck-P4/README.md

 Both panels are 10-point capacitive touch, and the UI is rendered rotated to portrait.
 Everything outside the screen is common to both boards: an **ESP32-P4** (RISC-V dual-core) with 16 MB flash and 32 MB PSRAM; an onboard **ESP32-C6** (WiFi 6 / BLE 5.3) coprocessor over SDIO that provides WiFi companion connectivity to the MeshCore app as of v0.4 (BLE not yet enabled); an **SX1262** LoRa radio on the HPD16A module; a **BQ27220** fuel gauge (1000 mAh) with an **LGS4056H** charger; an **L76K** GPS on UART1; a **PCF8563** RTC (initialised but not yet used); an **ES8311** audio codec (NS4150B amplifier plus an electret microphone); an **ICM20948** IMU; an **AW86224** haptic motor; an **OV2710** MIPI camera; and an **XL9535** IO expander.

+LilyGo also makes an **LR2021** radio variant of the board, and Meck-P4 supports it with its own firmware build (the standard builds are for the SX1262).
+On sub-GHz it behaves exactly like the SX1262 boards, and it adds **2.4 GHz LoRa**: the Radio Preset picker gains three 2.4 GHz presets (**2.4GHz Sydney**, **2.4GHz (2450)** and **2.4GHz Wide (2450)**), and on 2.4 GHz frequencies TX power is limited to **10 or 12 dBm**, the LR2021's 2.4 GHz ceiling. **2.4 GHz currently works on the internal antenna only** — the external antenna path is sub-GHz only for now.
+Sub-GHz works on Internal or External as usual on either radio.

 -----

 ## SD Card Requirements